dancespiele/okspiel/README.md

 ### Start the app

-execute okspiel
+execute `okspiel` in you terminal

 ### Connecting with remote wallet full node

-1º Open the okcash config file of your wallet full node where you want to connect 2º Include this:
+1. Open the okcash config file of your wallet full node where you want to connect
+2. Include this:

 ```
 listen=1